joom/edit-time-tactics/thesis/README.md

   * they might want to check if there's an implementation for some interface
   * they might want to limit Editorableness to

-* do case splitting as a more compelling example than the theorem prover
+* do case-splitting as a more compelling example than the theorem prover

 * Questions to ask David:
   * Namespace resolution. (solved)